royoelen/DataQC/README.md

 # some of the following paths are pre-filled.
 # https://github.com/eQTLGen/eQTLGen-phase-2-cookbook/wiki/eQTLGen-phase-II-cookbook

+# We set the following variables for nextflow to prevent writing to your home directory (and potentially filling it completely)
+# Feel free to change these as you wish.
+export SINGULARITY_CACHEDIR=../../singularitycache
+export NXF_HOME=../../nextflowcache

+# Disable pathname expansion.
+Nextflow handles pathname expansion by itself.
+set -f

 # Define paths
 nextflow_path=../../tools # folder where Nextflow executable is

+# Genotype data
+bfile_path=[full path to your input genotype files without .bed/.bim/.fam extension]

+# Other data
-geno_path=[full path to your input genotype files without .bed/.bim/.fam extension] exp_path=[full path to your gene expression matrix] gte_path=[full path to your genotype-to-expression file] exp_platform=[expression platform name: HT12v3/HT12v4/HuRef8/RNAseq/AffyU219/AffyHumanExon] cohort_name=[name of the cohort] output_path=../output # Output path
+exp_path=[full path to your gene expression matrix] gte_path=[full path to your genotype-to-expression file] exp_platform=[expression platform name: HT12v3/HT12v4/HuRef8/RNAseq/AffyU219/AffyHumanExon] cohort_name=[name of the cohort] genome_build="GRCh37" output_path=../output # Output path

 # Additional settings and optional arguments for the command